Fission360/Turbo-Mini-AS/README.md

 # Can I get the CAD?
 Until I get more hours on my own shroud, and see how others are feeling about it, I will not be releasing the CAD publicly.
 A little annoying, I know, but I'm taking notes from the Stealthburner development and I still think this is best until more testing is implemented.
 But rest assured, I will be releasing f3d/step files for the design eventually.

+If you have any other questions, I'm @where'sthelambSAUCE in the Voron discord server.